INSTITUTE OF LANGUAGE STUDIES AND APPLIED SOCIAL SCIENCES

 Major 4 Myth, Folklore, and Narrative Forms

-4 Classical Foundations of Literary Criticism
+4 Classical Foundations of Literary Studies

 4 World Classics

-Other Discipline Specific Minor (Any One) 4 Media Psychology
+Minor (Any One) 4 Industrial Psychology

 Understanding Cinema